 A person who is addicted to buying and trying new curly hair products.
 Guilty as charged!

-An ingredient used in hair products for various purposes, it is also under the radar by some for being unsafe.
+An ingredient used in hair products for various purposes, it is also on the radar by some for being unsafe.
 Find out more in this post.

 Hair styles that protect natural hair from tangles, environmental damage, sun or chlorine damage etc and help natural hair to grow longer and healthier as keeping it always open can lead to breakage.
 It is used often while transitioning from chemically damaged hair into natural hair since the texture in the middle of that journey can look weird.
 Common protective styles are twists and braids.